coveo/source.coveo.com/_posts/2020-01-27-6-tips-to-help-you-design-a-good-people-search-experience.md

 Hypocorisms — or nicknames — are not automatically understood by Coveo.
 This means that searching for "Mike" will not return all Michael's in your index — it will only return people with Mike in their names or descriptions.

-There are two main approaches to fix this, which you can mix for ideal results.
+There are two main approaches to fix this.
+Feel free to use a mix of both methods for ideal results.

 **Option 1.
 Add a field specifically for the nicknames.**

-This allows the people on the profiles to set their preferred surnames, to ensure that someone searching for that surname will be able to find them.
+This allows the people on the profiles to set their preferred surnames, and this field to be queried against by end users.

-For example, while some "Alexander" people might prefer to be called "Alex", some might prefer "Xander" or even "Lex".
-Adding a field to let users enter their preferred surname not only allows end users to search for those surnames to find them, but also lets your end users control the specific surname they want to use.
+For example, while some people called "Alexander" might prefer to go by "Alex", some might prefer "Xander" or even "Lex".
+Adding a field to let users enter their preferred surname not only allows end users to search for those surnames to find them, but also lets your professionals control the specific surname they want to use.

 However, in certain scenarios, it's already hard enough to get people to enter up-to-date information on their profile, so having them enter all of their surname alternatives might be even worse.

 **Option 2.
 Add thesaurus rules.**

-Coveo allows you to add thesaurus rules to expand or replace part of the end user's query, allowing you to search for both "Michael" and "Mike" when a user enters either of those word, for example.
+Coveo allows you to add thesaurus rules to expand or replace part of the end user's query, allowing you, for example, to expand "Mike" to "Michael", so users can find all Michael's by searching "Mike".
 To learn how to do this, see [Adding and Managing Query Pipeline Thesaurus Rules](https://docs.coveo.com/en/1738/cloud-v2-administrators/adding-and-managing-query-pipeline-thesaurus-rules).

 I would not recommend to add all of your rules at once.
-Instead, it's better to track what people are searching (through the analytics) and adjust the thesaurus rules based on the content gaps you found.
+Instead, it's better to track what people are searching for (through the analytics) and adjust the thesaurus rules based on the content gaps you found.
 To learn how to easily identify your content gaps with Coveo Cloud, see [Identifying Content Gaps](https://docs.coveo.com/en/1613/cloud-v2-administrators/identifying-content-gaps).

-There's also something to keep in mind; people will often write which schools they went to in their profiles, and school names often have names of people in them.
+There's also something to keep in mind with this solution.
+People will often write which schools they went to in their profiles, and school names often have names of people in them.
 For example, if a lawyer in your firm studied at John Hopkins University, then searching for "John" will return their profile in the results, even if they are not called John.
-On top of that, if you added thesaurus rules to, for instance, expand "Johnny" to "John", then searching for "Johnny" would return all people who went to John Hopkins.
+On top of that, if you added thesaurus rules to, for instance, expand "Johnny" to "John", then searching for "Johnny" would return all people who went to John Hopkins, which could be considered irrelevant or unreliable search by some end users.
 This is something to keep in mind when adding the thesaurus rules, to ensure that you are not hindering the relevance too much by adding your rules.

 ## Conclusion